aamui/cs273_final/README.md

-# A magical mix of the best - a transformer decoder model trained on fantasy & sci-fi text.
+# SEAMEN - A Voyage into the Depths of Discord

 hi world